The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Numerous Celtic Gods and Goddesses have symbols that they bear a connection to.
 The Goddess Brigid is no exception.
 In fact, she has several symbols that people usually link to her.

 The most popular one amongst them all is the Imbolc Cross that people make on her holiday.
 Yet, it is not the only symbol there is.
-Here are more symbols related to the Flaming Goddess of Sun and Fire.

 Brigid’s Cross

-The Christian version of the story state the cross was plaited into this form at the deathbed of a pagan lord.
+The Christian version of the story states the cross was plaited into this form at the deathbed of a pagan lord.
 There is also another version that claims the dying man was actually her own father.

 The story states that when that pagan chieftain was on his last legs, he called for St. Brigid to come over.
 He asked her to tell him all she knew about Christ.
 Brigid arrived at his household, sat next to him, and started knitting the rushes on the floor into a cross.